Anok Yai Once Lost An Eyelash On The Met Gala Red Carpet

 Do you change up your fragrance from day to night?

 I love picking one and then wearing it constantly.
-So, I'll keep one for the whole year and, depending on the season, I'll mix it with something else.
-I like to have a specific scent that smells like me and then it changes a little bit.
+I'll keep one for the whole year and, depending on the season, I'll mix it with something else.
+I like to have a specific scent that smells like me, and then I change it up a little bit.

-I used to mix other perfumes together, but I noticed that fragrance lasts longer if I've layered oils with it.
-The last time I did it, I mixed rose oil with the Alien Hypersense and it's lasted for a really long time.
+I used to mix perfumes together, but I noticed that fragrance lasts longer if I layered oils with it.
+The last time I did it, I put on rose oil and then Alien Hypersense and it's lasted for a really long time.

 You mentioned you wear perfume to bed.
 Are you showering and then we're putting it back on?